 During the recruitment episode please visit Health Education England East of England regularly to access up-to-date information relating to this vacancy and information about the recruitment process.
-NHS Job Advert Reference: You may also find the CSRH Applicant Guide and the CSRH FAQ section helpful in answering your query.
+NHS Job Advert Reference: You may also find the CSRH Applicant Guide section helpful in answering your query.

 For any queries that cannot be answered by the methods above please contact: email@example.com